Accelerated Sequential Flow Matching: A Bayesian Filtering Perspective: Experiment

 \section{Experiment}

-We extensively evaluate \emph{Sequential Flow Matching} across diverse streaming tasks to assess its effectiveness in streaming settings.
-Specifically, we study: (1) \emph{Physical system forecasting}~\citep{moro2025solving, rasp2024weatherbench}: we demonstrate the model’s ability to predict long-horizon trajectories over time; (2) \emph{Decision-making}~\citep{fu2020d4rl, Holl2020Learning}: we test model's performance on long-horizon planning and control problems; (3) \emph{State estimation}~\citep{he2025trackdiffuser}: we evaluate the model's performance in state estimation with different levels of environmental uncertainty.
-The proposed sequential flow models are obtained by fine-tuning a pretrained model on a small dataset.
-Details of dataset statistics, model implementation are deferred to Appendix~\ref{appx:exp}.
+We evaluate \model primarily on scientific forecasting tasks that require inferring the future evolution of stochastic dynamical systems from streaming observations.
+These include \emph{beam spill dynamics} in a particle accelerator system~\citep{whitbeck2025fast}, as well as fluid dynamics and weather forecasting~\citep{moro2025solving, rasp2024weatherbench}.
+We show that \model preserves distributional accuracy while greatly reducing inference latency.
+Additionally, we consider planning and control tasks~\citep{fu2020d4rl, Holl2020Learning}, where \model enables faster closed-loop re-planning.
+Details of the datasets and model implementation are deferred to Appendix~\ref{appx:exp}.

-\textbf{Pretrained Model.} We mainly adopt Diffusion Forcing~\citep{chen2024diffusion} and Rectified flow~\citep{liu2023flow} as the pretrained model.
-For Rectified flow, we apply the asynchronous denoising idea of Diffusion Forcing to the flow time scheduling (Appendix~\ref{appx:exp_baseline}).
-Note that the sequential flow matching is compatible with general flow-based models, though we evaluate it using these two representative models for demonstration.
+\textbf{Pretrained Model.} We mainly adopt Diffusion with DDIM sampler~\citep{song2021denoising} and Rectified flow~\citep{liu2023flow} as the pretrained model.
+Note that \model is compatible with general flow-based models, though we evaluate it using these two representative models for demonstration.

 \textbf{Baselines.} We consider several classes of efficient flow-based baselines: (1) \emph{One-step diffusion}: We evaluate consistency models \citep{song2023consistency} and MeanFlow \citep{geng2025mean}.
 For consistency models, we adopt ECT \citep{geng2025consistency}, an efficient fine-tuning method for consistency distillation.
-(2) \emph{Warm-start diffusion}: Following Diffuser \citep{janner2022planning}, we add a controlled amount of noise to the previous prediction $x_{t-1}$ and denoise it under the updated condition $z_t$ using the same pretrained diffusion model.
-For direct comparison, we set the noise level to $\tau_{\text{renoise}}$, matching our re-noise level.
-This warm-start heuristic can be viewed as an ablation of Sequential Flow Matching, where fine-tuning is removed and the pretrained model is used directly.
-(3) \textbf{Asynchronous denoising diffusion}: We adopt partial denoising and reuse strategies from CL-Diffusion \citep{wei2025cldiffphycon}.
+(2) \emph{Warm-start diffusion}: Following~\citep{janner2022planning, duan2025real}, we add a controlled amount of noise to the previous prediction $x_{t-1}$ and denoise it under the updated condition $z_t$ using the same pretrained model.
+For direct comparison, we set the noise level to $\tau_{\text{renoise}}$, matching \model's re-noise level.
+This warm-start heuristic can be viewed as an ablation of \model, where fine-tuning stage is removed and the pretrained model is directly applied.
+(3) \emph{Asynchronous denoising diffusion}: We adopt the idea from \citep{wei2025cldiffphycon, hoeg2025fast}, training an asynchronous diffusion and maintaining a partially denoised future trajectories at inference time.